Turbomachinery: Definition, Types, Core Equations, And Maps

 Rotor Stator Interfaces: Frozen Rotor, Mixing Plane, Sliding Mesh

-Sliding mesh is the transient approach, and you use it when unsteady interaction changes the KPI, like blade passing loads, tonal noise, or torque ripple. (cfd-online.com)
+Sliding mesh is the transient option.
+Use it when unsteadiness moves your KPI, such as blade passing force, tonal noise, or torque ripple, and budget for time step sensitivity.

 Mixing Plane Averaging: Area, Mass, And Mixed Out